S'pore Must Prepare For New Covid-19 Mutations, Lawrence Wong Hopes They'll Be Milder Than Omicron

 ICU situation under control

-On the flip side, it’s true that we’re seeing record high numbers of cases – which could possibly go over 20,000 daily – and healthcare workers are quite busy and facing manpower shortages.
+On the flip side, it’s true that we’re seeing record-high numbers of cases – which could go over 20,000 daily – and healthcare workers are quite busy and facing manpower shortages.

 However, the ICU situation is still under control, Minister Wong assured.

-It’s “within the limits that we have provided for”, and we haven’t exceeded the capacity that we have today, he added.
+It’s “within the limits that we have provided for”, and we haven’t exceeded the capacity that we have today.

 In fact, he even had more good news, saying that if the current situation is maintained,